-Please join the University of Florida College of Dentistry on April 8, 2017, for Super Sealant Saturday, a student-run event providing FREE preventative dental care and education for children aged 6-17!
+Please join the UF College of Dentistry on Saturday, February 1, 2020, for Super Sealant Saturday, a student-run event providing FREE preventative dental care and education for children aged 6-17!

 Want to help fund Super Sealant Saturday?
 Donate to the UF College of Dentistry Super Sealant Saturday Fund through the UF Foundation!

 Super Sealant Saturday FREE preventative dental care includes:

 - Dental sealants as needed to protect your child’s smile

 - Fluoride varnish application to help keep teeth strong